ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 ## Using CouchBackup as a library
 {: #using-couchbackup-as-a-library}

-The `couchbackup` and `couchrestore` command-line tools are wrappers around a library that can be used in your own node.js applications.
+The `couchbackup` and `couchrestore` command line tools are wrappers around a library that can be used in your own node.js applications.

 The library is useful for more complicated scenarios,